 - Seeds and weeds

 Students in Pre-K4 learn common expressions, topics, vocabulary, and grammar usage, through use and repetition.
 Stories and songs engage the students and lessons are highly interactive.
 The design and variety of the learning components are intended to provide a natural learning experience by surrounding a student with an immersion environment of new language, modeled in the way we all learned our first language.
 Students attend Spanish class each week.

 Specific objectives, which support the national Standards for Foreign Language Learning, include:

 - Students will develop comprehension of vocabulary and expressions (receptive language skills).

-- Students will learn how to use and transfer to new situations, vocabulary, and expressions (productive language skills).
+- Students will learn how to use and transfer to new situations, vocabulary, and expressions used in (productive language skills).

 - Students will develop motivation and a positive attitude toward second language learning (aesthetic value of language learning).

 - Days of the weeks